Long Depression: Chile

 — Aníbal Pinto, president of Chile, 1878.

 This "mining discovery" came, according to historians Gabriel Salazar and Julio Pinto, into existence through the conquest of Bolivian and Peruvian lands in the War of the Pacific.
 It has been argued that economic situation and the view of new wealth in the nitrate was the true reason for the Chilean elite to go into war with its neighbors.
 Another response to the economic crisis, according to Jorge Pinto Rodríguez, was the new pulse of conquest of indigenous lands that took place in Araucanía in the 1880s.

 France

 France's experience was somewhat unusual.
 Having been defeated in the Franco-Prussian War, the country was required to pay £200 million in reparations to the Germans and was already reeling when the 1873 crash occurred.
 The French adopted a policy of deliberate deflation while paying off the reparations.

-While the United States resumed growth for a time in the 1880s, the Paris Bourse crash of 1882 sent France careening into depression, one which "lasted longer and probably cost France more than any other in the 19th century".
+The Paris Bourse crash of 1882 sent France into depression, one which "lasted longer and probably cost France more than any other in the 19th century".
 The Union Générale, a French bank, failed in 1882, prompting the French to withdraw three million pounds from the Bank of England and triggering a collapse in French stock prices.

 The financial crisis was compounded by diseases impacting the wine and silk industries French capital accumulation and foreign investment plummeted to the lowest levels experienced by France in the latter half of the 19th century.
-After a boom in new investment banks after the end of the Franco-Prussian War, the destruction of the French banking industry wrought by the crash cast a pall over the financial sector that lasted until the dawn of the 20th century.
+Although a slight upturn took place in the late 1880s, the stagnation of the domestic industry wrought by the crash cast a pall over the financial sector that lasted until 1897-1899.
 French finances were further sunk by failing investments abroad, principally in railroads and buildings.
 The French net national product declined over the ten years from 1882 to 1892.